 Despite this incredible growth, the industry still suffers from an underinvestment in the digital retail experience relative to the physical retail experience.
 Why are brands underinvested?
 In large part, it’s because they haven’t given credit to the omnichannel influence of the digital shelf.
 This challenge is a barrier every eCommerce leader faces on their road to advancing digital maturity.

 Breaking down that barrier starts with your vocabulary.

 How do we change our vocabulary when it comes to digital influence in retail?

-The truth is: It’s not easy to separate the impact of eCommerce and brick & mortar retail sales.
+The truth is: Profitero’s latest research shows that 8 in 10 US shoppers are influenced by digital touchpoints during their path to purchase.
+It’s not easy to separate the impact of eCommerce and brick & mortar retail sales.
 The lines are getting too blurry.
 So, we need language and metrics that recognize this blur.

-It starts by breaking down the idea that digital investments only benefit eCommerce sales, and showing brick & mortar teams that all sales are in fact “digitally influenced” —a term called “digitally influenced sales.”
+It starts by moving past the misconception that digital investments only benefit eCommerce sales, and showing brick & mortar teams that all sales are in fact “digitally influenced” —a term called “digitally influenced sales.”

 The term "digitally influenced sales” considers all transactions where a consumer has had a digital touchpoint along their path to purchase, regardless of where the sale ultimately happens.
 It gives brands credit where credit is due for all the digital shopper marketing that engages consumers during their shopping journey.

-As visualized by IRI below, there is an enormous amount of interconnectedness between digital and physical retail — much of which is unaccounted for if you look at eCommerce-only sales.
+As visualized by Circana below, there is an enormous amount of interconnectedness between digital and physical retail — much of which is unaccounted for if you look at eCommerce-only sales.

 How digital and physical touchpoints interconnect throughout the shopper journey